A Brief Overview

 HARBR has absolutely no affiliation with the government.
 We are presently taking a stand against injustices in board disciplinary procedures.

 You are not alone and should not be alone.
-We have a large and growing network of physicians, psychologists, counselors, therapists, nurses, naturopaths, alternative providers, unlicensed providers, and other healthcare professionals who, one way of another, have had experiences with immensely difficult regulatory boards.
+We have a large and growing network of physicians, psychologists, counselors, therapists, nurses, naturopaths, alternative providers, unlicensed providers, and other healthcare professionals who, one way or another, have had experiences with immensely difficult regulatory boards.
 Additionally, we network with other organizations who support us both in and out of state.

 The members of HARBR have joined their massive libraries.
 We have a lot of resources and we have organized them.
 Before we organized, most of us did our own research and in hindsight, found that our information, materials and knowledge bases had categorizable utility.
 When you join with us, you’ll not need to start from scratch.
 We know statutes, administrative rules, codes of ethics for attorneys, case law, the Constitution, the Attorney General’s Model Rules, textbook lawyer’s tricks, how bills become law, and so on.
 You can be directed to websites, and sent material by email.
 HARBR’s resource acquisition is ongoing.

 Our members have more experience in dealing with healthcare regulatory board disciplinary processes than any other source.
 Attorneys often bring a helpful, or even essential, skill set to proceedings, but without us, we have found that attorneys can only take us half way there and this is not enough.
 As you continue to read this site or speak with our members, you will find out why winning in these matters is an all or nothing proposition.
 We hope that in the future, entire careers won’t be on the line for even small or honest infractions.
 We have learned from pressure.
 In a disciplinary processes, the licensee is the only person with anything to lose.
 The state prosecutor has nothing to lose.
-Your attorney has nothing to lose, The judges, the board members, the board staff, witnesses … no one has anything to lose but the licensees.
+Your attorney has nothing to lose, The judges, the board members, the board staff, witnesses … no one has anything to lose but the licensee.
 We’ve done our homework because we’ve had to.
 Please note our disclaimer in the footer.

 Dealing with a board complaint or disciplinary process can be emotionally devastating.
-We can refer you to HARBR trusted therapists who are both familiar with these matters and able to provide the extra privacy-assurances needed by licensees at these times.
+We can refer you to HARBR-trusted therapists who are both familiar with these matters and able to provide the extra privacy-assurances needed by licensees at these times.
 Broadly, many licensees who are subjected to board allegations experience a PTSD-like syndrome in any or all its manifestations.
 Increasingly recognized is something called Medical Malpractice Stress Syndrome (MMSS).
 Once associated with physicians and malpractice, the syndrome is now known to affect professionals in any healthcare field.
 Too, coming to light is the likelihood that facing a board disciplinary process is even more devastating that a malpractice suit in and of itself.
 Although some HARBR members are therapists, and members are free to make arrangements as they please, beyond referrals, our primary ambition is to provide effective “peer” support.
-See our disclaimer in the footer.
+See our disclaimer in the footer

 Referral to Attorneys & Attorney Education